TRUST SPIRITUAL DISCIPLINE

 We define spiritual discipline as a personal journey into the depths of self by seeking connection with a loving Power that is greater than the capacity of the human-self alone.
 The practice of spiritual development is well-known to increase the deepening experience of self through awareness, acceptance, forgiveness, and ultimate surrender, which opens possibilities for restorative healing.

 Principles are non-secular and can be enhanced by any faith structure.

 Spiritual discipline teaches how to follow truth of the heart and to learn how to trust to the point of surrender.
 In this space of Grace, we find an indescribably deep, loving, and truthful connection between self and Spirit.
 Practicing this meditative state leads to increased spiritual balance, which in turn is known to fortify the immune system and its interface with the hormone systems.

-Finding and trusting love-within, through spiritual discipline, allows for connecting with others and to the Spirit, which readily offers inexhaustible loving-kindness and belonging.
-This is the ultimate interface between the human neuroendocrine symphony and profound Love, which in turn "aligns" or "rights" or "impacts" the neuroendoimmunology.
-There is no space for accomplish anything, including sustained long-term recovery in the face of fierce cravings or related temptations.
+Through spiritual discipline, finding and trusting love within allows for connecting with others and to the Spirit, which readily offers inexhaustible loving, kindness, and belonging.
+This is the ultimate interface between the human neuroendocrine symphony and profound Love, which in turn "aligns," "rights," or "impacts" the neuroendoimmunology.
+In the space of grace we can accomplish anything, including sustained long-term recovery in the face of fierce cravings or related temptations.

 - Susie Wiet, MD